nicolairobles/DAT-NYC-37/lessons/lesson-04/readme.md

 <a name="demo"></a>
 ## Demo: Hypothesis Testing Case Study (30 mins)
-> Instructor Note: Walk through the demo with students.
-Throughout the demo there are certain sections marked student questions.
-Give  students time to answer these questions individually or as a small group (2 min or so per question), then share with the class and discuss before moving on to the next question.

-> Instructor Note: Have students open the [guided demo starter code](./code/starter-code/demo-starter-code-4.ipynb) and move through Part 1.
-Answers can be found in the [demo solution code](./code/solution-code/demo-solution-code-4.ipynb).

 **Check:** What is the null hypothesis?
 Why is this important to use?